-- radiocarbon dating methods or dendrochronology stand the black box tests, or - astronomy refutes their results on eclipses, or - that US astrophysicist Robert Newton was wrong accusing Ptolemy of his swindle.
+- radiocarbon dating methods pass the black box tests, or - astronomy refutes their results on ancient eclipses, or - US astrophysicist Robert Newton was proved wrong to accuse Ptolemy of his crime.

-At present, historians do not, can not, and will not.
-The radiocarbon dating labs run their very costly tests only if the sample to be dated is accompanied with the idea of age pronounced by historians on basis of ... subjective ... mmm ... gutfeeling and the history books they have been writing for the last 400 years.
+At present, historians do not, can not, and will not comply.
+The radiocarbon dating labs run their very costly tests only if the sample to be dated is accompanied with an idea of age pronounced by historians on basis of ... subjective ... mmm ... gutfeeling ... and the history books they have been writing for the last 400 years.
 Radiocarbon labs politely bill for their fiddling and finetuning to get the dates "to order" of historians.
 Circulus vitiosus is perfect.
-Long live Consensual Chronology!